TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): Theory

 Quadratic Hamiltonians play a fundamental role in many fields of physics as they retain the full complexity of a system in terms of its degrees of freedom as well as the possibility to describe to full extent the effects of applying a (time-dependent) external field or gradient to the system.
 Obviously, one cannot describe strong correlations, that is a deep and intense interplay between degrees of freedom, but this is not essential in many cases.

-As it specifically regards solid-state systems, the most relevant quadratic Hamiltonians are the tight-binding ones that can be built for \emph{real} materials through wannierization (for example, exploiting Wannier90 \citep{MOSTOFI20142309}) of the basic standard results of almost any DFT code available.
+As it specifically regards solid-state systems, the most relevant quadratic Hamiltonians are the tight-binding ones that can be built for \emph{real} materials through wannierization (for example, by exploiting Wannier90 code \citep{MOSTOFI20142309}) of the basic standard results of almost any DFT code available.
 This procedure preserves the \emph{static} Coloumb interaction among the electrons (appearing in the exchange integral within DFT), which usually results in the opening of gaps and in band repulsion.
 In presence of a time-dependent perturbation, e.g., a pump pulse, TD-DFT is usually applied although it results in very lengthy and very resource-consuming calculations.
 DPOA for time-dependent quadratic Hamiltonians is instead very fast and efficient although it neglects the \emph{dynamical} Coloumb interaction, which can be safely discarded in many cases.
-Even excitonic effects can be easily described in DPOA by choosing the proper effective terms in the Hamiltonian under analysis.
-It is worth noticing that DPOA allows to retain and to catch the physics of all time-dependent \emph{complications} and all transitions among the actual, although very numerous, bands of \emph{real} materials (in contrast to Houston approach, see Sec.~\ref{subsec:Houston}).
+Even excitonic effects can be easily described in DPOA by choosing the proper effective terms in the Hamiltonian under analysis and working with effective excitonic creation and annihilation operators.
+It is worth noticing that DPOA allows to retain and to catch the physics of all time-dependent \emph{complications} and all transitions among the actual, although very numerous, bands of \emph{real} materials \citep{inzani2022field}.

 Let us consider a system described by the following completely general time-dependent quadratic Hamiltonian in second quantization and Heisenberg picture